canjs/canjs/docs/can-guides/contribute/developing-locally.md

 npm test
 ```

-> NOTE: When adding tests, make sure you check out [can-test-helpers](https://github.com/canjs/can-test-helpers) as it provides some useful helpers for some tests.
+> **Note:** When adding tests, make sure you check out [can-test-helpers](https://github.com/canjs/can-test-helpers) as it provides some useful helpers for some tests.

 If every test passed, __congrats__!
 You have everything you need to
 change code and have the core team review it.